• Skip to primary navigation

 When Cookies Are Pale

-• Very light-colored or insulated pans that slow down bottom browning.
+• I've used very lightโ€‘colored or heavily insulated pans that slow down bottom browning a bit too much.

 This can be the difference between an underwhelming basic cookie and a deeply flavored one like Brown Butter Gingersnap Cookies or Double Chocolate Buckwheat Flour Cookies.

-• Use standard light aluminum sheet pans rather than very thick insulated pans if browning is lagging.
+• Reach for standard, lightโ€‘colored aluminum sheet pans instead of very thick insulated ones if browning is lagging behind.

 When Cookies Burn on the Bottom